- Solar advice hub

 The more solar panels you get installed, the more electricity your system will produce, everything else being equal – so instead of trying to calculate how many solar panels you need, consider how many panels will fit on your roof.

-Even if your system generates far more energy than your household uses, export tariffs like Intelligent Octopus Flux will pay you a high rate for all the excess electricity you send to the grid.
+Even if your system generates far more energy than your household uses, some export tariffs will pay you a high rate for all the excess electricity you send to the grid.
 Your profits will climb, and the national supply of electricity will get a bit greener.

 It'll also future-proof your household.
 The UK is in the process of electrifying its transport and heating sectors, meaning electric vehicles and heat pumps are becoming commonplace.